 Black Friday Weekend Sales Trends

 Black Friday sales hit $717.5 billion in 2018, up 4.3% from the $682 billion spent in 2017.
 (TheBalance.com, 2019)

 More than 165 million Americans shopped over Black Friday weekend in 2018.
 (National Retail Federation, 2018)

 86% of U.S. shoppers are planning to take part in Black Friday, Cyber Monday or other pre-Christmas sales in 2019.
 (Finder.com, 2019)

 12% more Americans are planning to hit pre-Christmas sales in 2019 than in 2018, and the average shopper is expected to spend $397.50.
 (Finder.com, 2019)

-While Black Friday is still the busiest shopping day of the year for brick and mortar stores, foot traffic is decreasing.
-Attendance fell by around 9% in 2018 compared to 2017, and it fell 4% in 2017 compared to 2016.
+While Black Friday is still the busiest shopping day of the year for brick-and-mortar stores, foot traffic is decreasing.
+Attendance fell by around 9% in 2018 compared to 2017, and it fell by 4% in 2017 compared to 2016.
 (RetailNext via TheBalance.com, 2019)

 Black Friday & Cyber Week E-Commerce Statistics

 Online sales for Black Friday hit $6.2 billion in 2018, a jump of 23.6% over 2017.
 (Adobe Analytics, 2018)